norasyeezys/T1_Super_Hack/README.md

 There is a lot more cool stuff I found here, like the initialization of NVRAM, NVMe Drive (which is Soldered into the logic board), and even stuff that you don't normally see in BIOS dumps like Device Name, known Wi-Fi networks, (these two things are most likely part of Apple's T1 Ecosystem) and much more.

 And yes...
 You see a lot of periods between letters, as in ```S.y.s.t.e.m``` in this type of Mac BIOS.
+They are actually not periods but null characters.
 It may be because of how the firmware is interpreted in the system, but I wouldn't be surprised if this was Apple's other attempt to lock things down further.

 # Cracking the Password